0day-ci/linux/Documentation/admin-guide/cgroup-v1/freezer-subsystem.rst

 * freezer.self_freezing: Read only.

   Shows the self-state.
 0 if the self-state is THAWED; otherwise, 1.
-  This value is 1 iff the last write to freezer.state was "FROZEN".
+  This value is 1 if the last write to freezer.state was "FROZEN".

 * freezer.parent_freezing: Read only.